DPO vs PPO: How To Align LLM

 Reduced Hyperparameter Dependence

-DPO reduces the need for extensive hyperparameter tuning, simplifying the fine-tuning process and potentially improving robustness across different tasks.
+DPO reduces the need for extensive hyperparameter tuning, simplifying the fine-tuning process and improving robustness across different tasks.

 Conclusion